Renewable energy in Germany: Biomass

 The key provider of biomass supply in Germany is supposed to be agriculture.
 Moreover, 40% of German wood production is also used as a biomass feedstock.
 The German Federal Research Centre for Forestry and Forest Products claims that there are also reserves which may assist in enlarging the part of forestry in biomass production.
 Agriculture is the main source of rapeseed oil, which is used for the production of biodiesel and making substrates for the production of biogas.

 Biomass used for the production of biogas and biofuels are some of Germany's most important sources of renewable energy.
 In 2010, biomass accounted for 30% of renewable electricity generation and for 70% of all renewable energy (mostly wood).

 Germany has committed to blending 6.25% biofuels in petroleum by 2014 with the Biofuels Quota Act.

 Photovoltaic solar power

 Solar photovoltaic (PV) technology generates electricity from sunlight, and it can be used in grid-connected and off-grid applications.
 They were first mass-produced in the year 2000, when German environmentalists and Eurosolar have succeeded in obtaining the government support for the 100,000 roofs program.
 In July 2012, a cumulative installed total solar PV power of 29.7 GW was in place.
-Solar PV provided 18 TW·h in 2011, 3% of the total electricity demand.
-As solar power installations rise quickly, in first half of 2012, about 5.3% of the total electricity demand was covered by solar power.
-On Saturday 25 May 2012, solar power broke a new record high, feeding 22 GW into the power grid, or as much as 20 nuclear power stations.
-This jump above the 20 GW level was due to increased capacity and excellent weather conditions countrywide, and made up for half of the nation's electricity demand at midday.
-Germany was also the biggest expanding market for solar PV 2012, with 7.6 GW of newly connected systems.
-Some market analysts expect the solar electricity share could reach 25% by 2050.
-Price of PV systems has decreased more than 50% in 5 years since 2006.
+Solar PV provided 72 TW·h in 2024, 14% of the total electricity demand.
+As solar power installations rise quickly, in January 2025 100 GW installed PV power was reached.